-Retention cysts of paranasal sinuses are usually discovered incidentally on a plain sinus radiograph or cross-sectional imaging of the head.
+Retention cysts of paranasal sinuses are benign lesions usually discovered incidentally on a plain sinus radiograph or cross-sectional imaging of the head.
 They do not usually cause symptoms.

-On radiographs, they are radiopaque, dome-shaped structures with a rounded edge, located on the floor of the maxillary sinus.
+Radiopaque dome-shaped lesion with a rounded edge, often seen on the floor of the maxillary sinus.

 - 1. Wang JH, Jang YJ, Lee BJ.
 Natural course of retention cysts of the maxillary sinus: long-term follow-up results.
 Laryngoscope.
 2007;117 (2): 341-4.
 Laryngoscope (full text) - doi:10.1097/01.mlg.0000250777.52882.7a - Pubmed citation